flakeos/wallpaper/README.md

 # wallpaper
 FlakeOS Official wallpaper

-This wallpapers are all created directly from the developer.
+This wallpapers are all created directly from yap241986.